Get tips for how to schedule your day, time management, daily routines, educational time for kids, and a list of online resources available.

 I've had some questions about ways to create a productive environment at home during the COVID-19 quarantine.
 To be honest, I'm not changing a lot about our home life.
 We will still have similar routines, activities, etc. - just much more of it and at different times than normal.
 But, I really think sticking with some things that are already working in your home are important.
 There's no point in reinventing the wheel on this - if it works, keep it, and just expand it!

 For example, my kids will stay on the same chore system that we're already on.
-I actually talked about this a few weeks ago – they will probably just have more expanded roles in the home since there's more time and more need right now. (**UPDATED – I actually added the chore chart we're following in this post!)
+I actually talked about this chore chart a few weeks ago - they will probably just have more expanded roles in the home since there's more time and more need right now.
 We will still have a similar rest time to any normal day, same snack times that they normally have at home and school, and I'm even following a similar routine to my daughter's 2nd grade schedule.